Keeping pace with consumer confidence every month since 1974

 The survey has been conducted monthly in the UK since 1974 among 2002 UK adults aged 16+.
 The latest data is provided to subscribers on the third Friday of the month in most months, with a publication schedule available at the start of the year.
 Data is delivered in Excel and PowerPoint with the precious historical trend data.
 Results can be split by age, gender, ethnicity, demographic group, region and more.

 Key measures: Financial and economic situation, buying and saving

 Assess how the financial situation of the household has changed over the last 12 months.
 Predict changes in the financial position of the household over the next 12 months.
 Analyze changes in the general economic situation in the UK over the past 12 months.
 Forecast how the general economic situation will develop over the next 12 months.
 Assess if now is the right time to make major purchases like furniture or electricals.
 Understand if now is the right time to save.

 GfK’s monthly Consumer Confidence Barometer has been tracking consumers’ thoughts and expectations on the economy and their finances since the 70’s.
-If you want access to this key economic indicator, trusted by the Bank of England, economic commentators and considered the gold standard by the media.
+If you want access to this key economic indicator, trusted by financial institutions, economic commentators and considered the gold standard by the media.

 As urgency buying starts to fall off, GfK looks at the changes in the UK's buying patterns for consumer goods throughout March, and looks at the pattern seen in China for when things might get back to normal.